 Just take a few minutes, read the terms and conditions, fill out the online application form by clicking the button below (approx. duration 15min) and keep your fingers crossed.
 That’s it.

-The application deadline for the 2016 ENAS Best Practice Award is 30 September 2016.
-The winner will be announced at the closing dinner at the 2016 ENAS Forum & Assembly in Malta.
+The application deadline for the 2018 ENAS Award has been set at 14 September 2018.
+The award winners are then announced at the closing dinner of the Forum in Nijmegen, the Netherlands.

 Who can apply?

 Applications are open to all ENAS members.